shiv669/veritas/README.md

 - **[Unlocking Grokking: A Comparative Study of Weight Initialization Strategies in Transformer Models](https://drive.google.com/file/d/1qOXNIegQzxn4HfqNk398K97Hl3_WGdRB/view?usp=sharing)**
   Investigates how initialization techniques influence the emergence of grokking in transformers.

 > Note: While all core modules of Veritas have been validated, a production-grade RAG pipeline is still under development.
-Future versions will include fully autonomous literature grounding and citation evaluation.
+Future versions will support fully autonomous literature grounding and citation evaluation.
+The example papers currently showcased were generated using the AI Scientist framework, which serves as the core research engine powering Veritas.

 ## Core Research Workflow